jackharro/nvim-configs/README.md

 Installation
 ============

+`cd ~/proj`
 `git clone git@github.com:jacko-png/nvim-configs`
-`cp -ir nvim-configs/nvim ~/.config/nvim`
+`cp -ir nvim-configs ~/.config/nvim`

 Then, interactively solve any conflicts.
+You will likely have to concatenate any init.lua files.

 Development